• Skip to primary navigation

 It can be used in soups, salads, and even main courses.

-It brings a delightful chewiness to dishes.
+It brings a nice chewiness to dishes.

 Orzo is great in creamy risottos or mixed with roasted vegetables.